shadythegiant/Simple_CSS_Portfolio/README.md

 ## #Feature to be added :

 - ⚡️ a functioning burger menu

+---

+# added features and fixed bugs

-- ⚡️ Animations using AOS libary
+- ⚡️ Animations using AOS libary : added animation using vanilla css and js instead
-- ⚡️ adding figCaption to bottomGrid in the project section
+- ⚡️ adding figCaption to bottomGrid in the project section : done
 - ⚡️ fixing some responsive issues on small screens

----

 # live site :